Home About Us How we work Ethnic Minority Affairs Committee

 EmailXFacebookLinkedIn

-Members are appointed to Education Minnesota’s Ethnic Minority Affairs Committee (EMAC) by the president of Education Minnesota annually.
-EMAC meets at least three times per school year to discuss the union’s racial equity work and examine the union’s roadmap for its racial equity work, a document called the Affirmative Involvement Plan (AIP).
-EMAC also has a presence at Education Minnesota’s major events, such as the Minnesota Educator Academy (MEA) conference and Summer Leadership Seminar.
+Members are annually appointed to Education Minnesota’s Ethnic Minority Affairs Committee (EMAC) by the president of Education Minnesota.
+EMAC meets at least three times per school year to discuss the union’s racial equity work and examine the union’s roadmap for its racial equity work, the Affirmative Involvement Plan (AIP).
+EMAC also has a presence at Education Minnesota’s major events, such as the Minnesota Educator Academy (MEA) conference and Summer Leadership Conference.

 The chair of EMAC is a nonvoting member of Education Minnesota’s Governing Board.
-This allows the union’s members of color to interact closely with governance, as one of the committee’s members attends all governing board meetings to be kept informed of anything that may have a specific impact on members of color.
+This allows the union’s members of color to have representation and interaction with governance.

 Aside from overseeing the AIP, EMAC also: